 But – once you can figure out your specific priority, you can then start planning the next step.

 There are multiple Phases of ticket sales so depending on your priorities in Step 2 above, your focus will be set in Phase 1 (pre-draw), Phase 2 (post-draw), Phase 3 (first come, first serve).

 Regardless, get an account created on FIFA and read our thorough article here on creating a FIFA account and buying World Cup tickets.

 Step 4 – Acquire Travel Documents:

-If you want to compare to history, the 2014, 2018 and 2022 allowed anyone with an official game ticket to receive a visa specifically made for the tournament…for FREE (yeah, that’s right, something was done for free).
+If you want to compare to history, the 2014, 2018 and 2022 allowed anyone with an official game ticket to receive a visa specifically made for the tournament…for free (you read that correctly, no cost).

-However, Qatar 2022 was incredibly unique b/c without a ticket you could not apply for the Fan ID/visa and without that you could not get into the country.
+Qatar 2022 was incredibly unique b/c without a ticket you could not apply for the Fan ID/visa and without that you could not get into the country.
 Whereas in previous tournaments, if you didn’t have a match ticket, you could still enter the country per regular tourist visa requirements and then later get a ticket.
 We do not anticipate seeing this kind of control again, but nothing is ever certain with FIFA.